Notes on the linearity defect and applications: General bounds

 Let $M$ be a finitely generated (graded) $R$-module, where $(R,\mm)$ is our local ring (or standard graded $k$-algebra).
 The associated graded module of $M$ with respect to the $\mm$-adic filtration is

-It is a graded module with generators in degree $0$ over the associated graded ring $\gr_{\mm}R$.
+It is a graded module over the associated graded ring $\gr_{\mm}R$, with generators in degree $0$.
 Recall that Koszul modules are related to linear free resolutions by the following result; we refer the reader to \cite[Theorem 2.5]{MZ} and \cite[Proposition 1.5]{HIy}.

 \begin{prop} Let $M\neq 0$ be a finitely generated $R$-module.
 The following are equivalent: \begin{enumerate}[\quad\rm(i)] \item $M$ is a Koszul $R$-module, i.e., $\lind_R M=0$; \item The graded $\gr_{\mm}R$-module $\gr_{\mm}M$ has $0$-linear free resolution. \end{enumerate} \end{prop} \begin{defn} We say that $R$ is a Koszul ring if the residue field $k=R/\mm$ is a Koszul module. \end{defn} For example, any regular local ring is Koszul, since $\gr_{\mm}R$ is isomorphic to a standard graded polynomial ring over $k$.